bhishanpdl/DMstack_obsfile_Clusters/run_clusters/Readme.md

 # Using Cluster module to estimate the mass of the cluster

 ## Install Clusters
-Go to the [Clusters link](https://github.com/nicolaschotard/Clusters) and go to commits and download from the date  Aug-4-2017.
+- Go to the [Clusters link](https://github.com/nicolaschotard/Clusters) and go to commits and download from the date  Aug-4-2017 and download as `~/Softwares/Clusters`.
+- From the lsst environment, `cd ~/Softwares/Clusters`
+- `pip install -r requirements.txt`
+- `cd ../; pip install Clusters/`
+- `cd ~/Temp/dmstack/example`

 The steps are following:
 ```